10 Things To Avoid On Your Website

 Your homepage header should be the pinnacle of your website.
 It should be explicit in telling your visitors who you are and what you offer.
 Often a homepage headline will offer a general statement about quality about value, and can fail in explaining what your business actually does.

-Fix: Try to develop a short description that includes the title of your trade.
+Solution: Try to develop a short description that includes the title of your trade.
 So… “custom made for your business” would become “custom websites made for your business”.

 2. Social Media Icons